catsmackaroo/LibertyTweaks/README.md

 - Armored cops appear at 4 or more stars.
 - When your health is red & blinking, you'll slowly regenerate health.
 - Various fixes, such as: wheel fix & ice cream speech fix.
-- Immersive weapon recoil (1.4 early access)
+- Immersive weapon recoil.
+(1.4 early access)

 # Media